gvwilson/sensibleadventures/gleam/gleam.md

 to town with Number One."

 Gleam could hardly believe his ears.
-All he could think to say was, "Yes, Granna.
+All he could think to say was, "Yes, Grandma.
 But no-one believes me.
 My father and the schoolteacher don't, anyway."

 "I'm still not sure *I* believe you," she replied sharply.
 "But...